reside-eng/renovate-config/README.md

 1. Disable Status check requirement for review by code owners
 1. Remove Dependabot config and any workflows which are duplicate because of Dependabot

-## Config Templates
+## Config Presets

-NOTE: all non-default templates are used by name within `extends`.
+All non-default presets are used by name within `extends`.
 For example, for the template named "service" you would use the following:

 ```json
 {